ARM Institute COVID-19 Focused Robotics Projects Mitigate the Current Pandemic and Create a Foundation for Robotic Solutions for Future Crises

 Impact: Pvilion believes that this technology will help them better respond to DoD needs and manufacture the tents domestically.
 The robots also relieve the strain on human workers.

 Description: COVID-19 has highlighted the urgent need to rapidly deploy negative pressure spaces.
 These air supported structures are rapidly deployable with performance advantages over traditional tents, and are ideal for use as expeditionary hospitals, quarantine facilities, housing, and other disaster relief or military applications.
 Production of these structures is labor-intensive but can be expedited with the development of robotic technology to aid manufacturing personnel with moving and manipulating heavy, flexible materials.
 This project aims to solve the problem of moving and manipulating a large, heavy, flexible material over a large area by developing a fleet of self-aware, human-directed robotic platforms to take on the hard work of moving the material around the production floor.
 This manufacturing technology will help team member Pvilion produce a “hospital in a shipping container” that can be set up in a parking lot with a crew of 8-10 and a forklift in only 72 hours.
-ASATI will be able to reduce cost and manufacturing lead times of these critical structures through the implementation of this development.

 Project Team: Rensselaer Polytechnic Institute (Principal Investigator) and Pvilion